onnx-mlir

 1.1 Build accelerators in onnx-mlir

 To build accelerators in onnx-mlir, use the cmake variable ONNX_MLIR_ACCELERATORS when building onnx-mlir.
-ONNX_MLIR_ACCELERATORS accepts a comma-separated list of accelerator names.
+ONNX_MLIR_ACCELERATORS accepts a semicolon-separated list of accelerator names.
 For example,

 $ cd build